benjorah/rss_web_app/README.md

 go tool pprof --pdf ~/path/to/project/mem.prof > mem.pdf
 ```

-The memeory and cpu profile for the rssreader package have been generated and stored as rssreaderPkgMem.* and rssreaderPkgCpu.* respectively
+The memeory and cpu profile for the rssreader package have been generated and stored as rssreaderPkgMem.* and rssreaderPkgCpu.* respectivelygo

 ## Built With